keplarllp/piwik-data-archiver/README.md

 ## Overview

-Phive is a command-line app which dumps your [Piwik] [piwik] log data to .csv files and uploads these files to [Amazon S3] [s3] ready for you to analyze using [Apache Hive] [hive].
-For performance reasons, Phive talks directly The MWS Products API] [apidoc] to check your competitors' prices on Amazon Marketplace.
-Dutch is written in Scala.
+Phive (Piwik Export to Hive) is a command-line tool which dumps your [Piwik] [piwik] log data to .csv files and then uploads these files to [Amazon S3] [s3] ready for you to analyze using [Apache Hive] [hive].
+Phive is written in Scala.

 ## Health Warning

+For performance reasons, Phive talks directly to your [Piwik MySQL database] [schema] - if you want a version which uses the Piwik API, please vote for [this GitHub issue] [issue1].

-Phive talks directly to your Piwik database.
-While all operations are non-destructive, we strongly recommend creating a dedicated user account in MySQL for Phive, and giving this Phive user only the following permissions:
+While all operations are non-destructive, we strongly recommend creating a dedicated user account in your Piwik MySQL database for Phive, and giving this Phive user only the following permissions:

-< TODO >
+    -- Create the phive user
+    CREATE USER 'phive'@'localhost' IDENTIFIED BY '<password>';

+    -- Set the phive user's permissions
+    GRANT ALL PRIVILEGES ON `xxx` . `log\_xxx` TO 'phive'@'localhost' WITH GRANT OPTION;

-You use Phive at your own risk - Orderly Ltd takes no responsibility for any loss of data incurred through the use of Phive.
+Note that you use Phive at your own risk - Orderly Ltd takes no responsibility for any loss of data incurred through the use of Phive.

 ## Usage

 Usage of Phive is as per the command-line help:

-    phive: Version 0.1.
-Copyright (c) 2012, Orderly Ltd.

-    Usage: phive [OPTIONS]

-    OPTIONS
-    -c filename
-    --config filename  Configuration file.
-Defaults to "resources/example.conf" (within .jar) if not set
-    -n
-    --noheader         Flags that input CSV file(s) does not have a header row -q char
-    --quote char       Quote character to use for CSVs (defaults to ") -s sep
-    --separator sep    Separator character to use for CSVs (defaults to ,).
-Use \t for tab

-    PARAMETERS
-    outputfile  Output CSV file to write
-    input       Input CSV file(s) to read.
-If not specified, uses stdin (May be specified multiple times.)
+    TODO

 ## Copyright and License

-Dutch uses the Marketplace Web Service Products Java Library, copyright 2008 [Amazon Technologies, Inc](http://www.amazon.com/).
-You can find this library in the `/lib` sub-directory.

-The rest of Dutch is copyright 2012 Orderly Ltd.
+Phive is copyright 2012 Orderly Ltd.

 Licensed under the [Apache License, Version 2.0] [license] (the "License");
 you may not use this software except in compliance with the License.